albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 #### 6.2.1 Process manager

-If we run node js project we using terminal. if we close that terminal the node js server will die. so we need run that server in background. with `pm2` we can manage process like start, stop, restart, watch server logs.
+If we run the node js project we use terminal. if we close that terminal the node js server will die. so we need to run that server in the background. with `pm2` we can manage the process like start, stop, restart, watch server logs.

 Useful pm2 command: